 COURSE DESCRIPTION: Birding 101 is tailored for beginning birders.
 It utilizes both classroom sessions and field trips to teach everything from bird identification to field etiquette to birding techniques and resources.
 This year the course will be taught by local birding experts Bob Dean, Wil Hershberger.
 An impressive collection of images and recordings, many captured by the instructors, enhance the course.

-LOCATIONS & TIMES: The classroom sessions are typically held at the U.S. Fish and Wildlife Service's National Conservation Training Center just north of Shepherdstown from 7-9 p.m. on four weekly evenings in April.
+LOCATIONS & TIMES: The classroom sessions are typically held at the U.S. Fish and Wildlife Service's National Conservation Training Center just north of Shepherdstown from 7-9 p.m. on four weekly evenings in April, however in 2016, Birding 101 is being offered in June.
 The field trips will be held at various locations around the Panhandle from roughly 7 a.m.–12 noon on the corresponding Saturdays.

 The Saturday morning field trips allow participants to practice skills learned in the classroom.
 Participants will visit a variety of habitats to observe the bird species found in each.
 Field trips are held entirely outdoors, so participants should dress appropriately for the weather and be prepared for muddy conditions.
 Class size will be limited to 24 participants.
 The course is open to people of all ages but children younger than 15 must be accompanied by an adult.